 - a.
-Of graduates who seek employment, 80% are employed in nutrition and dietetics or related fields within 12 months of graduation. - b.
-Ninety percent of employers of graduates will rate the performance of the graduates as being at or above that of other entry-level dietitians they have employed. - c.
-One-hundred percent of graduates will have completed a nutrition-related research or quality improvement project.
+Of graduates who seek employment, at least 80% are employed in nutrition and dietetics or related fields within 12 months of graduation. - b.
+Ninety percent of employers of graduates will rate the performance of the graduates as being at or above that of other entry-level dietitians they have employed. - d.
+One hundred percent of graduates will have completed nutrition-related research or capstone project.